Posted by Robert Half on 19 October 2016

 1. Employers rate CIMA qualifications

-CIMA is highly respected among employers, who recognise the high calibre of management accountants who emerge from the body's training programme.
+CIMA is highly respected among employers, as they recognise the high-calibre of management accountants who emerge from the body's training programme.
 As a student, you develop analysis, strategy, risk management, planning and communication skills, ensuring you have a broad range of attributes.
-CIMA’s robust assessment methods mean the real-life skills and competencies employers need are woven into the syllabus.
-This is why CIMA members are often on their wishlist when recruiting financially-trained business leaders.
+Using the CGMA Competency Framework as the foundation to ensure the right mix of financial expertise alongside business-focused knowledge, CIMA’s robust assessment methods mean the real-life skills and competencies employers need are woven into the syllabus.
+This is why CIMA members are often on a hiring manager's wish list when recruiting financial business leaders.

 2. CIMA qualifications should be on your CV

 If you hold a CIMA qualification, this should be clearly documented on your CV.
-Always include full details, including your dates of study, in the professional qualifications section on your record.
-Gaining your CIMA shows that you are serious about career development and have the skills and knowledge associated with a top management accountant.
-If you are currently studying towards your CIMA, you should still document this on your CV.
+Always include full details, including your dates of study, in the professional qualifications section.
+Gaining your CIMA qualification shows that you are serious about career development and have the skills and knowledge associated with a top management accountant.
+If you are currently studying towards your CIMA qualification, you should still document this on your CV.
 This shows prospective employers that you are actively trying to develop your career.

 In the skills section on your CV, you may wish to include some of the attributes you have gained or improved by studying for your CIMA qualification.
-You need to explain how they enable you to add value to organisations, providing examples where possible.
+You need to explain how these attributes enable you to add value to the business, providing examples where possible.
 This should be with a view to differentiating yourself from other job candidates, including those who have a CIMA qualification or have studies with another professional accountancy body.

 3. CIMA career options

-As a CIMA accountant, there are multiple career options, you can work in a variety of finance and business roles.
-As well as strong accounting fundamentals, the professional qualification teaches strategic business and management skills.
+As a CIMA qualified accountant, there are multiple career options available to you in a variety of finance and business roles.
+As well as strong accounting fundamentals, the CIMA professional qualification teaches strategic business and management skills.
 By passing your assessments, you have proven the ability to grasp both theory and practice, which can be applied in a range of business settings.
 Your training in business management means you are capable of advising on strategy and risk management.

 4. You can reach the top in business

 Professionals with a CIMA qualification have the commercial skills and knowledge to work in senior board-level positions, making the big decisions which drive organisations forward.
-Many professionals rise through the ranks into senior roles, either remaining on the finance track or taking on more general briefs.
-The most talented and ambitious can become the chief executive or managing director.
-The FTSE CEO tracker has shown that having a finance background is a clear advantage for professionals looking to reach the CEO's chair.
+Many professionals rise through the ranks into senior roles, either remaining in the finance function or taking on more general or project-specific briefs.
+The most talented and ambitious can become the chief executive officer or managing director.
+The FTSE 100 CEO Tracker has shown that having a finance background is a clear advantage for professionals looking to reach the CEO's chair -- more than one in two FTSE 100 CEOs have a background in finance.

 5. CIMA can help you earn more

 With a CIMA qualification you stand a greater chance of securing the top jobs.
 You've also got more bargaining power when it comes to negotiating pay.
-Research conducted by CIMA revealed that qualified members earned more than twice the national average in 2014, at £61,816 in basic salary plus potential £6,144 in bonus payments.
-CIMA students earned an average of £32,294 plus potential £1,433 in add-ons, while average rates of pay increased by 20 per cent once they became fully-qualified CIMA members (calculate yours here).
+Research conducted by CIMA revealed that qualified members earned more than twice the national average in 2016, average earnings among qualified members reached £64,011 in 2016 (an increase of 1.9%), £36,411 more than the current average UK wage.
+Looking across industry, members within the banking sector were found to receive the highest average annual wage in 2016 (£85,334), followed by the Construction & Property and Professional Services industries.
+In contrast, students within the legal sector were paid the highest average amount (£42,603) followed by Banking and Education (calculate your salary here).
 To assess potential salaries for finance and accounting jobs, regardless whether you have a CIMA qualification yet, consult the Robert Half Salary Guide.
 This resource allows you to compare your earnings to other professionals working in the industry.

 ACCA qualified and looking for career advice?
 Check out these 5 essential points to boost your career.